kingtitus3/Theos/FIX_ORG_INTERNAL_ERROR.md

 # Fix "Error 403: org_internal"

 ## Problem
-Your OAuth client is configured for "Internal" users only (Google Workspace organization), but you're trying to sign in with a personal Google account.
+Your OAuth client is configured for "Internal" users only (Google Workspace organization).
+If you're using `bookings@theosgalveston.com`, you have two options:

+1. **Keep it Internal** - If the OAuth client is in the same Google Workspace organization as `bookings@theosgalveston.com`, it should work.
+Make sure `bookings@theosgalveston.com` is added as a test user.

+2. **Change to External** - If you want to allow personal Google accounts or accounts from other organizations, change it to External.

 ## Solution: Change OAuth Consent Screen to External